Lab1les/web-component-compiler/readme.md

-# Web Component - standalone compiler
+# CompX - A Web Component standalone compiler

 This is a test project aimed at bringing into a web component a minimal set of functionalities typical of a front-end framework (props, reactivity...)